Graduate Mentor Spotlights

-Zora was an integral team member and undergraduate mentor for a project led by Derron Wallace, Assistant Professor of Education and Sociology.
-This project involved an analysis of survey responses from over 17,000 Boston Public Schools families, as the district sought to understand their experiences with remote learning [during the Spring of 2020] and opinions on school reopening options [for the Fall].
+Zora was an integral team member and undergraduate mentor for a project led by Derron Wallace, assistant professor of education and sociology.
+This project involved an analysis of survey responses from over 17,000 Boston public school families as the district sought to understand their experiences with remote learning [during spring 2020] and opinions on school reopening options [for the fall].
 Examination of the data uncovered racial inequalities in access to remote learning.
-The research team presented their results to the Boston Public Schools in Fall 2020.
+The research team presented their results to the Boston Public Schools (BPS) in fall 2020.

-Zora shared her experiences in a Zoom conversation with Margaret Lynch, Director of Undergraduate-Faculty Research Partnerships in the Undergraduate Research and Creative Collaborations Office.
-This interview has been condensed, reordered, and edited for length and clarity.
-Thanks to Natasha Chairyarat ’22, the URCC Undergraduate Assistant, for her help with the interview transcription process.
+Zora shared her experiences in a Zoom conversation with Margaret Lynch, director of Undergraduate-Faculty Research Partnerships in the Undergraduate Research and Creative Collaborations Office.
+This interview has been condensed, reordered and edited for length and clarity.
+Thanks to Natasha Chairyarat ’22, URCC undergraduate asssistant, for her help with the interview transcription process.